jorangreef/sudo-prompt/README.md

 On Linux, `sudo-prompt` will use either `pkexec` or `kdesudo` to show the password prompt and run your command.
 Where possible, `sudo-prompt` will try and get these to mimic `sudo`.
 Depending on which binary is used, and due to the limitations of some binaries, the name of your program or the command itself may be displayed to your user.
 Passing `options.icns` is currently not supported by `sudo-prompt` on Linux.
 Patches are welcome to add support for icons based on `polkit`.

+On Windows, `sudo-prompt` will elevate your command using User Account Control (UAC).
+Passing `options.name` or `options.icns` is currently not supported by `sudo-prompt` on Windows.

 ## Non-graphical terminal commands only
 Just as you should never use `sudo` to launch any graphical applications, you should never use `sudo-prompt` to launch any graphical applications.
 Doing so could cause files in your home directory to become owned by root. `sudo-prompt` is explicitly designed to launch non-graphical terminal commands.
 For more information, [read this post](http://www.psychocats.net/ubuntu/graphicalsudo).